ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/red-dev-ecrecover-x-chain/README.md

 The final step is to run the local Subnet-evm.

 [`scripts/run.sh`](https://github.com/ava-labs/subnet-evm/blob/master/scripts/run.sh) automatically installs `avalanchego`, sets up a local network, and creates a `Subnet-evm` genesis file.
-The usage of this script is
+The usage of this script is:

 ```bash
 ./scripts/run.sh [AVALANCHEGO VERSION] [GENESIS_ADDRESS]